Superhuman powers are available to common citizenry

 Other projects included the seeding of artificial extremophile bacteria.
 These began converting CO2 into oxygen.
 Vast swarms of nanobots were later introduced, accelerating this process and offering a greater degree of control, since they were fully programmable.
 They also helped to produce nitrogen, as well as regulating the overall composition of the atmosphere.

 A series of enormous "heat factories" were constructed.
 These belched out huge amounts of CO2 – much of it imported from Venus – which was converted by the bacteria and nanobots.
 This also had the effect of raising air pressure.

 To increase the volume of water on Mars, comets and ice-rich asteroids were manoeuvred into orbit.
 These were made to slowly burn up as they descended, without impacting on the ground and causing damage.

 This still left the problem of Mars' lack of a magnetosphere, which exposed the surface to harsh ultraviolet radiation.
 Giant superconducting rings were placed around the latitude lines - focussed mainly on the equator - and buried deep below ground.
 These were thousands of miles in length and took many decades to construct, but were sufficient to create an artificial magnetic field.

-By the 23rd century, frozen lakes and ponds were beginning to form in some regions.
+By the 23rd century, semi-frozen lakes and ponds were beginning to form in many regions.
 This was followed by successful growing of the first lichen and mosses, genetically adapted to withstand a harsher environment.
 Entire seas and oceans began to appear, along with the first trees and other flora, plus certain arthropods and insects.

 A series of chain reactions and positive feedback loops began to accelerate the process, fueled by even greater technological advancements.
 By the 2400s, a panoply of animals were being introduced including fish, birds, reptiles and mammals.
 Eventually, it was declared safe for unaided, fully biological humans to walk on the surface of Mars.
 Humanity had created a second Earth.